ashkan-soltanieh/game-project/README.md

 ## Libraries

-Matplotlib.pyplot is needed for pie chart visualization.
+Matplotlib.pyplot is needed for pie-chart visualization.